Paragon-OS/paragon-os-ui/README.md

 ### Setting Up Workflows

 1. **Configure Workflow Webhooks**: Update `lib/n8n-config.ts` with your n8n workflow webhook paths or URLs:
-   - `answerQuestion`: Webhook path for Q&A workflow using Telegram/Discord
+   - `paragonOS`: Webhook path for the main ParagonOS Manager workflow
-   - `sendMessage`: Webhook path for sending messages (requires confirmation)
-   - `generateTriage`: Webhook path for generating triages

 2. **Workflow Webhook Paths**: In n8n, create webhook nodes and note their paths.
 For example:
-   - If your webhook URL is `http://localhost:5678/webhook/answer-question`, use `/answer-question` as the `webhookPath`
+   - If your webhook URL is `http://localhost:5678/webhook/paragon-os`, use `/paragon-os` as the `webhookPath`

-3. **Confirmation Requirements**: Workflows that modify external state (like sending messages) are configured to require confirmation.
+3. **Confirmation Requirements**: Workflows that modify external state (like sending messages) can be configured to require confirmation.
 You can adjust this in `lib/n8n-config.ts` by setting `requiresConfirmation: true/false`.

 4. **Synchronous Execution**: By default, the system waits for workflows to complete before returning results.
 If your n8n webhook is configured for asynchronous execution ("Response Mode: Immediately"), the system will automatically poll the execution API until completion.
 You can disable this behavior by setting `N8N_WAIT_FOR_COMPLETION=false` in your `.env.local`.

 ### Available Tools

-The AI assistant has access to the following n8n workflow tools:
+The AI assistant has access to the following n8n workflow tool:

-- **answerQuestion**: Answer questions using personal Telegram & Discord chat history
-- **sendMessage**: Send messages via Telegram or Discord (requires confirmation)
-- **generateTriage**: Generate triages from context
-- **callN8nWorkflow**: Generic tool to call any n8n workflow via webhook URL
+- **paragonOS**: Unified interface for ParagonOS to handle messaging, questions, and tasks via Discord and Telegram

 ### Usage